Apply for a place

-If you're a talented designer-maker and looking to grow your business you have come to the right place.
-Apply here!
+If you're a talented maker and looking to grow your business you have come to the right place.
+Apply here.

-When you join one of our incubators you enter into a process designed to help you develop and grow your creative business.
+When you join us, we partner with you in a process designed to help you develop and grow your creative business.
 You are firmly in the driving seat and our on-site coaches are on hand to guide you through the journey.
-The starting point is an induction during which you receive our Making It Toolkit full of specialist information, contacts, templates and worksheets which are indispensable to a designer-maker business.
+The starting point is an induction; during which you receive our Making It Toolkit full of specialist information, contacts, templates and worksheets which are indispensable to a designer-maker business.

-The next step is to meet, discuss your business together and identify your specific needs.
+The next step is to meet, discuss your business and identify your goals and specific needs.
 Together we then create a personalised action plan to help you move forward.
-Each business takes a different journey from this point depending on their model, stage of growth and specific needs and we provide a range of services to help you move forward.
+Each business takes a different journey from this point depending on their model, stage of growth and specific needs.

-One of the unique services at Cockpit is the on-site, one-to-one support from our SFEDI qualified coaches.
+One of the unique services at Cockpit is the on-site, one-to-one support from our Small Firms Enterprise Development Initiative (SFEDI) qualified coaches.
 We take a co-active approach, working with you to develop the skills and creativity you already possess.
 Drawing on our industry experience, we help you to identify opportunities for change that are right for you and your business.

 Quick questions always crop up in business and as we are based on-site we can deal with your queries in person or by email and phone.
 We may also refer you to our network of Cockpit Associates including accountants, lawyers, marketers, retailers and IT professionals for specialist support.

-At Cockpit Arts we also offer a specialist professional development programme, New Creative Markets, which is specifically designed to help designer-makers increase the sales of their work and achieve greater sustainability.
+At Cockpit Arts we also offer a specialist professional development programme, New Creative Markets, which is specifically designed to help makers increase the sales of their work and achieve greater sustainability.

 The New Creative Markets project is part-financed by the European Regional Development Fund Programme 2007 to 2013.
 The Department for Communities and Local Government is the managing authority for the European Regional Development Fund Programme, which is one of the funds established by the European Commission to help local areas stimulate their economic development by investing in projects which will support local businesses and create jobs.